mna/agora/doc/wiki/getting-started.md

 ### Agora is embeddable

 This means that it can be part of a bigger program.
-Since agora is built in the Go programming language as a collection of packages (*libraries*), it is designed to be easily embedded in a Go program to provide dynamic scripting capabilities to the otherwise static Go executable (see the [native Go API][native] for more information on how to call agora from Go).
+Since agora is built with the Go programming language as a collection of packages ( *libraries* ), it is designed to be easily embedded in a Go program to provide dynamic scripting capabilities to the otherwise static Go executable (see the [native Go API][native] for more information on how to call agora from Go).
 Go can execute agora code, and agora code can call Go code via *native modules* exposed to agora.

 But thanks to the `agora` command-line tool (which we'll get to in a minute), it is also possible to run agora programs directly, without a host.
 Well, this is more or less true: the tool *is* a general-purpose Go host.